Charles Townshend (British Army officer): March to Baghdad

-A very capable tactician with all the natural aggression of a cavalryman and highly ambitious for a promotion, Townshend was quite prepared to take risks, and he was rewarded by his successful advance up the Tigris.
+Driven by his desire for promotion and a willingness to take risks, Townshend utilized aggressive cavalry tactics to successfully advance his forces up the Tigris River.

-After taking Amarah, he, like his many of his men, fell ill after drinking dirty water, and suffering from severe diarrhoea and vomiting, he left his command for a modern hospital in Bombay to recover.
+After taking Amarah, he, like his many of his men, fell ill after drinking dirty water, and suffering from severe diarrhea and vomiting, he left his command for a modern hospital in Bombay to recover.
 The ordinary soldiers who fell ill were not so privileged and had to manage as best they could with a ramshackle medical system.
-The American journalist James Perry wrote despite the overwhelming need for hospital ships to provide better medical care that "The idiotic Nixon still hadn't provided hospital ships or ambulances or nurses or ice and electric fans".
+The American journalist James Perry wrote despite the overwhelming need for hospital ships to provide better medical care that, "The idiotic Nixon still hadn't provided hospital ships or ambulances or nurses or ice and electric fans".
 Townshend wrote bitterly that Kurna was the supposed location of the Garden of Eden, while Amarah was said to have been the Garden of Tears where Adam and Eve had been banished from the Garden of Eden, saying that the latter description was quite correct, as Amarah was a "thief-ridden incubator of dysentery, sunstroke, malaria and paratyphoid".
-The intense heat (the average daily temperature ranged from 100 to 123 Fahrenheit) imposed immense strain on his men, who were always very thirsty and drank from the river Tigris despite warnings that the water was unsafe to drink, causing them to contract dysentery.
-The ships that took wounded men down the Tigris for the hospitals in Basra appeared to have ropes hanging from the deck, which were actually stalactites of human faeces, as the ships lacked proper facilities for treating care of the men, who were so closely packed together that they were unable to defecate clear of the deck.
+The intense heat-the average daily temperature ranged from 100 to 123 Fahrenheit-imposed immense stain on his men, who were always very thirsty and drank from the river Tigris despite warnings that the beautiful, simmering water was unsafe to drink, causing them to contact dysentery.
+The ships that took wounded men down the Tigris for the hospitals in Basra appeared to have ropes hanging from the deck, which were actually stalactites of human feces, as the ships lacked proper facilities for treating care of the men and the men were so closely packed together that they were unable to defecate clear of the deck.

+Major General Townshend, GOC 6th Indian Division, and members of his divisional staff in Mesopotamia, 1915/1916.